Deep Learning-Based Residual Useful Lifetime Prediction for Assets with Uncertain Failure Modes: Numerical Study

 \subsection{DLBP Model Establishing, Training, and Evaluation}

-We evaluate the performance of the proposed methods under three mixture LLS distributions: \textit{Mixture Log-Normal (MLN), Mixture Weibull (MW), and Mixture Log-Logistic (MLL)}.
-We use FD003 dataset for training and testing as we discussed in Section \ref{section41}.
-When conducting the model training under each mixture distribution, we use stochastic gradient descent (SGD) to estimate the neuron weights and biases of the deep learning structure, and use the Xavier method \cite{glorot2010understanding} for weights initialization.
+We evaluate the performance of the proposed methods under three mixture LLS distributions: \textit{Mixture Log-Normal}, \textit{Mixture Weibull}, and \textit{Mixture Log-Logistic}.
+The FD003 dataset is used for training and testing, as discussed in Section \ref{section41}.
+For model training under each mixture distribution, stochastic gradient descent (SGD) is used to estimate the neuron weights and biases in the deep learning structure, while the Xavier initialization method \cite{glorot2010understanding} is applied for weight initialization.
 In addition to the weight and bias parameters, there are a certain number of tuning parameters that require optimization, including (1) \textit{the window width (SWM step)}, (2) \textit{the number of LSTM layers}, (3) \textit{the number of FC layers}, (4) \textit{the number of units in each LSTM layer}, (5) \textit{the number of units in each FC layer}, (6) \textit{the batch size}, and (7) \textit{the number of epochs}.
 The batch size and the number of epochs are related to the SGD algorithm.
 The batch size controls the number of samples that are propagated through the network in each epoch (usually only a subset/batch of the training data is utilized by SGD in each epoch for the purpose of reducing the computation memory, accelerating the convergence speed, and avoiding over-fitting), and the number of epochs determines the number of iterations of the SGD algorithm.
 Table \ref{table42} summarizes the candidate values of each tuning parameter that have been investigated in this case study.

-Since there are a considerable number of tuning parameter combinations, estimating the parameters for each individual combination is computationally intensive.
-As an alternative, we optimize the tuning parameters block by block--that is--each time we optimize one block of tuning parameters while keeping other blocks fixed.